uqlibrary/technology-training/README.md

 ## Contributing

-If you have questions about contributing please contact me.
-You can also raise an issue or pull request.
-If you would like to develop on top of this, please cite the source as mentioned before.
+If you have questions about contributing to the material, please contact the CDS.
+You can also raise an issue or create a pull request if you spot something odd.
+If you would like to develop on top of this, please cite the source as mentioned above.

 ## Contact

-My name is Stéphane Guillou and I am happy to be contacted about anything related to this material, here on the repository or via any method listed on [my website](https://stragu.gitlab.io/contact/).
+If you want to contact the CDS for a 1-on-1 consultation, an enquiry about sessions, or any question about the programs supported by the library: cds@library.uq.edu.au.